unpc2026/diaryasprogrammer/README.md

 * Teach **one main concept at a time**.
 * Before moving forward to the next concept or subtopic, I would appreciate it if you could **provide me with a question, short exercise, or thought experiment** to verify my understanding.
 * Use **analogies or real-world comparisons** where helpful.
-* Let me know if there are still more areas that could be explored from that concept or subtopic.
+* Let me know if there are still more areas that could be explored that are still related to that concept or subtopic.
 * Don't start explaining the next concept or subtopic until I fully comprehend everything.

 ---